 Fragaria species do not flower at low altitudes in the tropics, but form many stolons; in the mountains they only flower and fruit, while stolon formation is suppressed (for example in Sri Lanka) (Zeller 1973).

 Pyrethrum plantations are found in Kenya at altitudes of 1,500 to 2,500 m, where the flowers are harvested that do not develop at lower altitudes.
-However, the endogenous rhythmicity of these plants immediately adapts to the climatic rhythmicity as soon as one is present, for example even in the humid tropics with only a short, slightly drier season, which, by the way, is the case in many areas, so that a seasonal generator is usually present after all.
+However, the endogenous rhythmicity of these plants immediately adapts to the climatic rhythmicity as soon as one is present, for example even in the humid tropics with only a short, slightly drier season, which, by the way, is the case in many areas, so that a ‘seasonal generator’ is usually present after all.
 In the case of the mango tree, which is cultivated everywhere in the tropics, the individual light sprouting branches in the otherwise very dark crown are particularly striking (◘ Fig. D-15).
 However, as soon as there is a distinct dry season, the sprouting and flowering of all branches and trees adapt to it.
 The teak or djatti tree (Tectona grandis) never becomes bare in West Java, which is always moist, while in East Java it sheds all its leaves during the dry season.
 But even in the humid tropics there are species, such as the dove orchid (Dendrobium crumenatum), which blooms in a larger area on one and the same day.
-It does form the buds, but for them to unfold, a sudden cooling is necessary for synchronization, for example, after particularly strong thunderstorms.
+It does form the buds, but for them to unfold, a sudden cooling as a signal is necessary for synchronization, for example, after particularly strong thunderstorms.
 The coffee tree also opens buds only after a short drought.
 Bamboo species often develop reproductive organs only after a drought year, then they all flower synchronously and die afterwards.
 In the very uniform climate just certain species are very sensitive to small deviations in the weather.